att/netarbiter/sds/openstack-helm-ceph-resiliency-test/disk-failure.rst

 Disk Failure
 ============

-Case: A Disk is Down
+Case: A Disk Fails
 ====================

 Symptom:
 --------

-This is to test a scenario when a disk are down.
+This is to test a scenario when a disk failure happens.

-To bring down a disk (e.g., /dev/sdd) out of 24 disks, we run ``dd if=/dev/zero of=/dev/sdd`` from a storage host (not a pod).
+To bring down a disk (e.g., ``/dev/sdd``) out of 24 disks, we run ``dd if=/dev/zero of=/dev/sdd`` from a storage host (not a pod).
+We monitored the ceph status in the mean time and noticed one OSD which has ``/dev/sdd`` as a backend is down.

 .. code-block::